15 Natural Hot Springs in Arizona to Soak In!

 Kachina Mineral Springs is actually a spa in Safford, Arizona where you can detoxify, rejuvenate, and invigorate your mind and body.
 You can choose from their seven spa packages that feature different treatments.

 What is even more amazing with this spa is that they are nestled in a hidden oasis, just two hours northeast of Tucson.
 They are tucked away between Mount Graham and Roper Lake on Highway 191.

 Verde Hot Springs, Yavapai County

 Verde Hot Springs is one of the unique hot springs that you can find in Arizona.
 Just by going to the place itself, you will be traversing a rough dirt road and a river to get to the hot springs.

 There are two hot springs areas that you can soak at Verde Hot Springs.
-First is the art gallery filled square tub that has a water temperature of 102 degrees.
-And the other one is the outside deeper pool like tub that is next to the river and it has a water temperature of 99 degrees.
+First is the art gallery-filled square tub that has a water temperature of 102 degrees.
+And the other one is the outside deeper pool-like tub that is next to the river and it has a water temperature of 99 degrees.

 Gillard Hot Springs is considered as the hottest spring that you can find in Arizona.
 It has a water temperature of 180 degrees!
 The hot spring is under supervision by the Bureau of Land Management.

-Gillard Hot Springs can be found along the Gila river, off the Black Hills Byway.
+Gillard Hot Springs can be found along the Gila River, off the Black Hills Byway.
 You can even ride your mountain bike going to the hot spring.
 But if you don’t have a mountain bike, you can hike there for about half-mile.